-In this work, we have taken it a step further and revealed that the unit of information of experimenter freedom is not the bit but actually the 'click', and that unlike the bit, the 'click' contains enough complexity and flexibility to encode the experience of the observer such that its perceived freedom of action is precisely delimited by the fundamental physics.
+In our work, we have taken it a step further and revealed that the unit of information of experimenter freedom is not the bit but actually the 'click', and that unlike the bit, the 'click' contains enough complexity and flexibility (and as we found; even geometry) to encode the experience of the observer such that its assumed freedom of action is precisely delimited by the laws of physics.

 Finally, as a disclaimer we state that the term freedom is to be interpreted similarly to the strict sense given by Conway and Kochen[2] as freedom from being determined by past history, thus allowing a probabilistic enumeration in the present.
-It is not meant to be interpreted in the incoherent metaphysical sense of free will in philosophy.
+It is not meant to be interpreted in the metaphysical sense of free will in philosophy.